 When decorating the cookies

 - First outline the shape of the animal.

 - When filling in the entire cookie (called flooding), spray a little water on it, it will be easier to work with, you can also use a toothpick to move the icing to the right place.

 - Be patient, don’t add the second layer (eyes, ears, etc.) too quickly.
 The first layer needs to have set.
-Minimum is half an hour.
+Minimum is 15 minutes.

 When worrying about shipping